SvenLieber/website/content/en/post/cordi-2023/index.md

 ## Final remarks

 This is it, I hope you enjoyed reading this blog post about CoRDI 2023.
+Let me know if you have any questions, feedback or remarks.

 Thanks to the whole CoRDI team for making this edition happen!
 I am looking forward to a possible 2025 edition of CoRDI to learn about the progress of the community.